hahwul/dalfox/README.md

   <a href=""><img src="https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat"></a>
 </p>

-DalFox is a powerful open source XSS scanning tool and parameter analyzer and utility that fast the process of detecting and verify XSS flaws.
-It comes with a powerful testing engine, many niche features for the cool hacker!
+DalFox is a powerful open-source tool that focuses on automation, making it ideal for quickly scanning for XSS flaws and analyzing parameters.
+Its advanced testing engine and niche features are designed to streamline the process of detecting and verifying vulnerabilities.

-I talk about naming.
-Dal([달](https://en.wiktionary.org/wiki/달)) is the Korean pronunciation of moon, and Fox are made to mean "Finder Of XSS" or 🦊
+As for the name, Dal([달](https://en.wiktionary.org/wiki/달)) is the Korean word for "moon," while "Fox" stands for "Finder Of XSS" or 🦊

 ## TOC
 - [Key features](#key-features)